mdmuaj13/jobtrackr/PRICING_MODULE.md

 ## License

-Part of JobTrackr application - Internal use only.
+Part of JobApplicate application - Internal use only.